peterjc/thapbi-pict/CONTRIBUTING.rst

     sqlite3 thapbi_pict/ITS1_DB.sqlite < database/ITS1_DB.sql
     chmod a-w thapbi_pict/ITS1_DB.sqlite

+Next confirm the ``CHANGELOG.rst`` file is up to date, including using today's date for the new version.
 Then actually do the build:

 .. code:: bash